files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Fixed an issue where expanding the sidebar sections would sometimes require two clicks
 - Fixed an issue where the sidebar state would sometimes get reset
 - Fixed an issue where duplicate drives were sometimes added to the sidebar
-- Fix a crash that would sometimes occur when the favorites section was hidden
+- Fixed a crash that would sometimes occur when the favorites section was hidden
 - Fixed an issue where the UI didn't display correctly in compact overlay mode
 - Fixed an issue where the close pane button had the wrong icon
 - Fixed a crash that would sometimes occur when "show folder sizes" was enabled
 - Fixed an issue where the properties window sometimes used the wrong theme
+- Fixed a crash that would sometimes occur when previewing XML files
+- Fixed an issue that sometimes prevented drag and drop from working
+- Fixed an issue where the clear all properties button didn't have any text

 ## Changes

 Improve JumpString behavior by @gave92 in #8324
-Show error banner if copy or move fails by @gave92 in #8322 Auto select primary button in empty recycle bin dialog by @mafra99 in #8442 Improves MultiPanes by @cinqmilleans in #8321
-Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545
+Show error banner if copy or move fails by @gave92 in #8322 Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545